apache/spark/python/docs/source/development/index.rst

    debugging
    setting_ide

-For pandas APIs on Spark:
+For pandas API on Spark:

 .. toctree::
    :maxdepth: 2